nicoripkip/TINLABEmbedded/Docs/FS.md

 ### 2.2 ROS

 For handling processes on the embedded Linux Environment an abstraction layer and framework is used to automate that process.
-The system used is the Robotic Operating System (ROS).
+The system used is the Robotic Operating System (<a href="https://docs.ros.org/en/jazzy/index.html">ROS</a>).
 Different nodes are used for separating tasks into their own processes.
-Because different timers are used to process different
+Because different timers are used to process different processes, this is the ideal solution.

+The overview of how the different packages are configured can be shown in the <a href="#">architecture diagram</a>.

 ## 3 Rotation system